 The world’s most prestigious motor racing competition has had a rich association with music, from iconic songs that have provided the soundtrack to some of the most memorable races in history, to artists who’ve entertained fans live at racetracks across the globe in recent years.

-Now that relationship is brought full circle with the launch of the competition’s first ever playlist, F1 Tracks, providing fans of the sport with the perfect soundtrack to accompany their race day, whether that’s from the comfort of their sofa or sat on Silverstone’s Hangar Straight.
+Now that relationship is brought full circle with F1 Tracks, providing fans of the sport with the perfect soundtrack to accompany their race day, whether that’s from the comfort of their sofa or sat on Silverstone’s Hangar Straight.

 F1 Tracks is the first step into building a wider music offering for fans of the sport, which unites cultural passions with racing.
 Each Friday more tracks will be added the list engaging not just fans but other artists to upload new releases and reach a more diverse fan base.